Updated: Mar 2

-Sales: Regular business account for sales and often has 1-5 categories of products and services they provided.
-Construction accounting offer up to 10 categories of products and services.
+Sales: Regular business accounts for sales and often has 1-5 categories of products and services they provided.
+Construction accounting offers up to 10 categories of products and services.

-Cost of Goods Sold: Regular accounting simply record the cost of the product sold.
-A wedding dress shop owner could recognize fabric, costs for tailors as cost of goods sold.
-In construction accounting, because contractor needs to concern both direct and indirect costs relating to the project, it is more complex to set up cost of goods sold.
+Cost of Goods Sold: Regular accounting simply records the cost of the product sold.
+A wedding dress shop owner could recognize the fabric, costs for tailors as the cost of goods sold.
+In construction accounting, because the contractor needs to concern about both direct and indirect costs relating to the project, it is more complex to set up the cost of goods sold.

 Expenses: whereas overheads in the regular business are expenses used to maintain the business operations, overhead in construction accounting requires more analysis because some expenses in regular accounting are recognized as Cost of Goods Sold in construction accounting.

 Breakeven time: In regular business, it is easy to calculate breakeven because revenue and expenses are clearly shown on the report.
 By analyzing reports you can determine which items are profitable and unprofitable, then make adjustments when needed.
 In the construction industry, it is very difficult to calculate because projects are unique custom jobs with intricate requirements and a variety of associated costs.